-Check Check the speaker wires for a possible short, either between the positive and negative leads or between either speaker lead and the vehicle's chassis ground.
+- Check the speaker wires for a possible short, either between the positive and negative leads or between either speaker lead and the vehicle's chassis ground.
 If a short is present, you will experience distorted and/or attenuated output.
-The "Status LED" will turn amber in this situation.
-It may be helpful to disconnect the speaker wires from the amplifier and use a different set of wires connected to a test speaker.

-Check the nominal load impedance to verify that of the amplifier is driving a load equal to or greater than 2 ohms.
+The "Protection LED" will turn red in this situation.
+It may be helpful to disconnect the speaker wires from the amplifier and use a different set of wires connected to a test speaker. - Check the nominal load impedance to verify that the amplifier is driving a load equal to or greater than 2 ohms.